dsmyda/synoptic/README.md

 # Automatic-Summarization
 Extractive-based summarization using a neural network.
-This is the final project for my statistical approaches to natural language processing course, Fall 2016
+This is my final project for the Statistical Approaches to Natural Language Processing course, Fall 2016.